Trung241998/SX1272-LoRa/README.md

 Further versions of the project will be using a LoRa gateway to create a P2P network.

 Please note that this project started on 19/11/18 and is still in development.
 Thus, full funtionality of the API have not yet been achieved.
+Stay tuned ;)